nextflow-io/nextflow/docs/script.md

 The above example prints `81`.

-The main use case for a closure, however, is as an argument to a higher-order function:
+The main use case for a closure is as an argument to a higher-order function:

 ```groovy
 [ 1, 2, 3, 4 ].collect(square)